statamic/docs/content/collections/docs/configuration.md

 ---
 ## Config Files

 Statamic's main config files can be found in `config/statamic/`.
-They are primarily PHP files, organized by area of responsibility.
+They are simple PHP files, organized by area of responsibility.

 ``` files
 ├── config/statamic/